-Cultural Experiences Abroad (CEA) – CEA has semester, summer, and internship programs in Argentina, Chile, China, Costa Rica, Czech Republic, England, France, Germany, Ireland, Italy, and Spain.
+Cultural Experiences Abroad (CEA) – CEA has semester, summer, and internship programs in Argentina, Chile, Costa Rica, Czech Republic, England, France, Hungary, Ireland, Italy, the Netherlands, South Africa and Spain.

 The Washington Center – Wilson students may also participate in the Washington Semester consortium program, which includes an internship and coursework in Washington, D.C.
 PA residents are eligible to apply for scholarships.

-June 2019 Mexico – In partnership with conservation research organization Operation Wallacea, Dr. Abigail Berkey and Professor Christine Mayer will lead the Experiential Tropical Ecology course (Biology 270).
-Course dates are June 24 – July 7.
-Information sessions to be held on campus early in the fall 2018 semester, and applications will be due by the end of the semester.
+June 2021 Transylvania – In partnership with conservation research organization Operation Wallacea, Dr. Abigail Maley and Professor Christine Mayer will lead BIO/ENV 270: Field Ecology.
+Course dates are June 16 – 29, 2021.
+Please watch the video information session for details.
+Applications will be due by the end of the fall 2020 semester.